-On the left you will find the Vézelay Route (blue line; two red lines indicate variants) and the facilities along that route (blue circles).
+On the left you will find the Vézelay Route (blue line; two green lines indicate variants) and the facilities along that route (blue circles).
 By zooming in on the map you will find accommodation (maroon and red symbols), train stations (green) and other facilities (blue).

 The blue symbols with an ‘i’ indicate: the Tourist Offices, the Pilgrim Offices and the monuments which in 1998, within the framework of the ‘Routes of Santiago de Compostela in France', have been designated as World Heritage (UNESCO).